 While Churchill is technically subarctic, lying beneath the Arctic Circle, its geographic location at the edge of the frozen expanse of Hudson Bay gives it a distinctly Arctic climate and feel.
 Yet unlike getting to the top of Norway or the interior of the Yukon to see the northern lights, Churchill is easy to reach via direct flight or rail from Winnipeg, the capital and main city of Manitoba.

 5. Arrive By Train or Plane – It’s Your Choice

 We offer a choice of travel modes to Churchill on select departures: Opt for a convenient flight or choose the “romance of the rails” on the Tundra Train.
 Reminiscent of travel in bygone days, the train offers a window onto three distinct worlds of nature as you journey north: the sprawling Canadian plains, the boreal forest and, finally, the subarctic tundra.
 You may even have a first chance to see the aurora’s glow outside the window of your private sleeper compartment.
 If you prefer the convenience of faster travel, choose the plane option.
 The inclusions once you reach Churchill are the same.

 6. An Exclusive Slate of Northern Adventures

 Seeing the northern lights may be the top draw, but we’ve added a host of activities to give you a comprehensive Arctic adventure.
-From a classic northern rail journey to an exhilarating dog sled excursion, from local museums to cultural encounters with First Nations peoples whose presence in the region extends back centuries, you’ll gain wide-ranging insights into the Canadian Northland and its storied history and traditions.
-Through our more than 25 years of expedition travel to Churchill, we've built relationships that reveal cultural experiences that other travelers simply won't get, because they don't have our exclusive access.
+From a classic northern rail journey to an exhilarating dog sled excursion, from local museums to cultural encounters with First Nations peoples whose presence in the region extends back centuries, you’ll gain wide-ranging insight into the Canadian Northland and its storied history and traditions.
+Through our more than 25 years of expedition travel to Churchill, we've built relationships that reveal cultural experiences other travelers simply won't get without our exclusive access.

 7. See the Northern Lights with a Stellar Guide